Ivo-Balbaert/The_Way_to_Jai/book/15_Looping with while and for.md

     // => List printed in a while loop:
     // => 0 -> 12 -> 24 -> 36 ->
 ```
 We declare a variable r of type *LinkedList in line (1).
-As long as r is not a null pointer, the while loop in (2) will keep on going.
-Line (2) is shorthand for:   `while r != null`
+As long as r is not a null pointer, the while loop in (2) will keep on going  (line (2) is shorthand for:   `while r != null`).
 We print out the data of the loop and point to the next node in line (3).
 In our example r becomes null for c, which stops the loop.
-In § 26.6 we'll see how we can print this list out in a kind of for-loop, which we'll discuss next.
+In § 26.6 we'll see how we can print this list out in a for-loop, which we'll discuss next.

 ## 15.2 For loop
 When you want to iterate over a range of things, `for` is your best tool.